-ASSESSMENT OF ACUTE ORAL TOXICITY OF SONCHUS WIGHTIANUS METHANOLIC EXTRACT USING OECD 423 GUIDELINES
+ASSESSMENT OF ACUTE ORAL TOXICITY OF SONCHUS WIGHTIANUS DC.
+METHANOLIC EXTRACT USING OECD 423 GUIDELINES

 ABSTRACT

-Sonchus wightianus is a perennial herb that belongs to the Asteraceae family.
-The pharmacological characteristics of Sonchus wightianus have been reported in many publications.
-This plant offers a lot of benefits, but it's unclear how safe it is.
-It is necessary to confirm the safety of plants and pharmaceuticals before using them as medicines.
-To ensure that drugs are safe, it is essential to carryout pernicious experiments in suitable illustrations of animals.
-Acute toxicology investigations are one sort of toxicities test performed.
-The study's objective was to assess the acute oral toxicity of the herbal extract Sonchus wightianus.
-The acute toxicity effect of Sonchus wightianus methanolic extract was evaluated in Albino Wistar rats using fixed dosage tests, with an upper limit administration of two thousand milligrams per kilogram body weight of the test animal, in accordance with OECD recommendations 423.
-The animals were given one oral administration of five, fifty, three hundred, or two thousand milligrams per kilogram body weight.
-Following fourteen days of dosing the extract at intervals of one, two, four, and twenty-four hours, the results showed no evidence of toxic effects or death.
-At the maximal dosing of two thousand milligrams per kilogram body weight, the test animals exhibited writhing reflex and grooming behaviour, as well as unusual respiration whereas all the other responses noted remained normal showed no changes in behavior or death.
-The aforementioned findings bolster the reliability of using Sonchus wightianus methanolic extract orally.
+The pharmacological characteristics of Sonchus wightianus DC., a perennial herb belonging to the Asteraceae family, have been reported in many publications.
+This plant offers many benefits (antimicrobial, antioxidant), but data on its toxic potential are limited.
+It is necessary to confirm the safety of plants and pharmaceuticals prior to their use as medicines.
+Thus, this study's objective was to assess the acute oral toxicity of a methanolic extract obtained from Sonchus wightianus in a rat model using fixed dosage tests, with an upper limit administration of two thousand milligrams per kilogram body weight of the test animal, in accordance with OECD recommendations 423.
+The Albino Wistar rats were given one oral administration of 5, 50, 300, or 2000 mg per kilogram body weight.
+Following fourteen days of dosing the extract at intervals of 1, 2,4, and 24 hours, the results showed no evidence of toxic effects or death.
+The test animals exhibited writhing reflex and grooming behavior, as well as unusual respiration whereas all the other responses noted remained normal and showed no changes in behavior or death at the maximum tested dosing (2000 mg per kilogram body weight).
+These findings indicate the safety of oral administration for the tested Sonchus wightianus methanolic extract.

-Keywords: Sonchus wightianus, acute oral toxicity, OECD Guidelines 423, Lethality (LD50).
+Keywords: Sonchus wightianus DC., acute oral toxicity, OECD Guidelines 423, Lethality (LD50).

 INTRODUCTION

 Humans have been utilizing natural resources, mostly plants, to produce food, clothing, tastes, scents, and medications since long ago.
 One notable trend in recent years has been a resurgence of interest in getting biologically active chemicals from natural sources.
-Natural product-based preparations are getting recognition globally because to their low level of toxicity, 100% biodegradability, accessibility via renewable resources, and, in majority circumstances, cheaper than artificial ingredients [1].
+Natural product-based preparations are getting recognition globally because to their low level of toxicity, 100% biodegradability, accessibility via renewable resources, and, in majority of circumstances, cheaper than artificial ingredients [1].

 Nowadays, people prefer using a variety of herbal remedies as an alternative to pharmaceutical prescription therapy.
 Certain chemical substances that are used to treat numerous illnesses can be synthesized by medicinal plants.
 According to statistics from the World Health Organization (WHO), 80 percent of people globally utilize medicinal herbs, and fifty percent of all pharmaceuticals are derived from sources found in nature.
 The principal source of conventional medications is the plant kingdom, which is abundant in secondary metabolites.
 Several researchers have investigated the safety and therapeutic applications of medicinal plants.
 Nevertheless, no matter if they are used for a prolonged period of time, the active components in medicinal plants may have negative, potentially harmful impacts on vital organs.
 Multiple studies on medicinal plants have revealed their toxicity and unfavorable effects, which include symptoms and signs in the neurological, digestive tract, and cardiovascular systems.